unwanted79/PowerSaver/README.md

   On Error GoTo err_handler

-  iPerc = SPS.BatteryLifePercent
+  'record the battery percentage iPerc = SPS.BatteryLifePercent

-  powered = IIF(Trim(SBS.ACLineStatus) = "1", True, False)
+  'Pass the mains powered status to our variable powered = IIF(Trim(SBS.ACLineStatus) = "1", True, False)

-  If Not useOption2 Then
+  'If the first option hasn't failed yet then continue in the prefered way If Not useOption2 Then
-    If (iPerc <= 15 And Not powered) Or (iPerc = 100 And powered) Then Dim ie As InternetExplorer
+    'Has the powered level dropped below 15% on battery OR reached 100% when powered If (iPerc <= 15 And Not powered) Or (iPerc = 100 And powered) Then Dim ie As InternetExplorer
       Set ie = New InternetExplorer
+      'send the percent to our internal webserver.
+This then sends the data to a database to be monitored by another program 'This assumes, as was the case for me, that I.T limitations prevent you from installing any drivers or software that we would need
-      ie.Navigate2 "http://192.168.1.128/Batlog.asp?power=" & iPerc
+      'to either interact with the Relay or the database (ODBC Driver etc) ie.Navigate2 "http://192.168.1.128/Batlog.asp?power=" & iPerc
       Set ie Nothing
     End If
   Else
-    If (iPerc <= 15 And Not powered) Or (iPerc =100 And powered) Then x = Shell("C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe http://192.168.1.128/Batlog.asp?power=" & iPerc, vbNormalFocus)
+    If (iPerc <= 15 And Not powered) Or (iPerc =100 And powered) Then 'I had limited attempts at using the InternetExplorer class before I.T. raises alarm bells.
+      'With that in mind the alternate solution is to use Edge but this a last resort as it's a bit clumsy having edge pop up on the screen
+      'whilst you're working, but at least it prevents the battery from going flat if you're not keeping an eye on it. x = Shell("C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe http://192.168.1.128/Batlog.asp?power=" & iPerc, vbNormalFocus)
     End If
   End If